julyfun/how-to/os/ubuntu/bluetooth/bluetooth-open-but-cant-find-device.md

 > this cmd verified to be effective on 24.6.25
 > this cmd verified to be effective on 24.6.25 again, the rmmod and modprobe is enough
+> this cmd verified to be effective on 24.6.27 again, the rmmod and modprobe is enough